AntonSol919/linkspace/homepage/basics.md

 +-----------------------------------+----------------------------------+
 :::

 The key "image/BrokenMachine.jpg" is called a **path** and maps to [image data].
-A sorted list of multiple key-value pairs we'll call a **tree**.
+This currently looks just like your files and directories.
+I'll refer to each entry as a **point**, and multiple entries as a **set**.

-The example shown has two trees **merging**.
-The result is a new tree with 3 messages.
+The example shown has two sets **merging**.
+The result is a new set with 3 messages.

+One of the most useful aspects of linkspace is a way to talk and think about digital communication in terms of a set of points instead of connections.

-Practically any digital communication can be talked about in terms of merging trees.
+Practically any digital communication can be understood as merging sets of points.

-Online platforms have dubbed words for merging trees such as:
+Online platforms have dubbed different words for actions you can take:
 '_creating posts_', '_uploading image_', '_upvote/like a post_', '_stream a video_', etc.
-Fundamentally they can be understood as a frontend application providing an interface to __merge__ trees.
+Fundamentally they can be understood as a frontend application providing an interface to __merge__ sets of points.
+Either on your computer or on their computer[^device].

+[^device]: Your computer immediatly forgetting those data points is a configuration detail.

 The internet we use today has a single host design.
-For instance, your browser or app contacts `http://www.some_platform.com` for the key `/thread/BrokenMachine.jpg` to get the data.
+For instance, a web-browser or app contacts `http://www.some_platform.com` for the key `/image/BrokenMachine.jpg` to get their data.

-The address `www.some_platform.com/thread/BrokenMachine.jpg` points to the only 'real' copy.

 This is simple, but it has downsides.

+There are common misconceptions on what an address is[^address].
 A host can get disconnected,
-copies can't be reshared and reused (thus once a host clears its storage the link is invalid), and every host has their own strategy to deal with new data at the same path.
+you can't (re)share and (re)use your copy of the data, and every host has to pick a strategy when you merge two sets but they share the same path.

+[^address]: The perception is created that the address 'http://www.some_platform.com/image/BrokenMachine.jpg' is addressing '[image data]' - this is wrong.
+The address is used for your request to find where it needs to go, this address then usually replies with '[image data]'.
+A subtle but a consequental difference.
+Linkspace does not have this discrepency.

-I would argue they are all accidental complexity.
+I would argue these are all accidental complexity.

-Most noticeably the last one: Updating the image found at `www.some_platform.com/thread/BrokenMachine.jpg`
+Most noticeably the last one: How to merge two sets if both have `thread/BrokenMachine.jpg` but different data.
 Once the speed of light is measurable in a network, it is unavoidable for two computers to write to the same path without a costly synchronization steps.

 In linkspace there is no such thing as a 'real' copy on a single host.

-Anyone can read, write, and host (a partial) copy of a tree.
 Every path refers to multiple values.

+Each point is hashed.
-The values are distinct because each entry, i.e. **point** is cryptographically hashed. i.e. there exists a unique 32 bytes (or ~77-digit number[^uniq]) that identifies the entry (which I'll show as <span id="hh0" >[HASH_0]</span> instead of typing out).
+i.e. there exists a unique 32 bytes (or ~77-digit number) that uniquely identifies the point[^uniq] (which I'll show as <span id="hh0" >[HASH_0]</span> instead of typing out).

-[^uniq]: Unique for all intents and purposes (except for the purpose of counting to 2^256).
+[^uniq]: Unique for all intents and purposes - except for the purpose of counting to 2^256+1.

-Therefor it doesn't matter when or where trees are merged - and they only leave a single copy when both have the same message.
+Therefor it doesn't matter when or where sets are merged - and they only leave a single copy when both have the same message.

 :::{.container .pkt .phd}
 +-----------------------------------+--------------------------------+----------------------------------+